shang-chieh0830/Time-Series-Analysis/docs/06-Estimation-and-Inference.md

 Notes:

 - There are some large autocorrelations.
-This is a characteristic of a nonstationary series.
+This is a characteristic of a nonstationary series (seasonal factor).
 We will examine this more later.
 - Because the series is not stationary, the hypothesis test for $\rho(h)$ = 0 should not be done here using the methods discussed earlier.
 - There is a pattern among the autocorrelations.
-What does this correspond to?
+What does this correspond to? (seasonal factor) (similar value/behavior happens during specific period of time/months across different years)